 Additional full memoir consultation and meeting with established author.

-As part of the course, students receive detailed written feedback on their revised memoir draft as well as a face-to-face or phone/Skype discussion with an established author, editor or agent who will act as a second reader.
-This meeting will be scheduled to occur towards the end of the second segment of the class or between the second and third segments, depending on readers’ availability.
+As part of the course, students receive detailed written feedback on their revised memoir draft as well as a one hour face-to-face or phone/Skype discussion with an established author who will act as a second reader.
+This meeting will be scheduled to occur at the end of the second section of the class or between the second and third segments, depending on readers’ availability.
 The program considers this outside voice vital in providing a well-rounded response to the memoir as a whole.

 The Muse and the Marketplace has become one of most successful literary conferences in the country.
 In this three-day symposium, participants choose from over 100 sessions on various writing-related topics.
 Sessions are led by established authors from Boston and beyond, top-notch editors and literary agents, and members of the GrubStreet faculty.
 The Manuscript Mart is an opportunity to have 20 pages of the student's manuscript read by an agent or editor, who will meet with the student for twenty minutes at the conference to provide critical feedback.

-Scholarships are available and based on a combination of merit and financial need.
-The scholarship application is available on our submission guidelines page.
+Fellowships are available and based on a combination of merit and financial need.

 Free Open House & Info Session